 Hair glaze and hair gloss are two different hair treatments.
 In the beauty industry, many people use these terms interchangeably.
 Both these treatments improve the shine and pigmentation of your hair.
 As they are both temporary, you can get either of these treatments.

-Hair gloss treatment contains either peroxide or ammonia.
+Hair gloss treatment contains either peroxidei XA popular chemical that causes a reaction in the hair cortex, thereby changing the hair color and making the hair shinier. or ammoniai XAn inorganic chemical compound common in many cosmetic products that is harmful for your skin and hair. .
 These chemicals penetrate your hair cuticles and last for about a month.
 Proper maintenance can prolong the effects of a hair gloss.

 So, if you are looking for a very temporary treatment for a special occasion, go for a hair glaze treatment.
 But if you want to add shine to your hair or revive your hair color between coloring sessions, hair gloss is a better option.